anon-cand/nexpreval/README.md

 ## To-Do

+- [x] Think about your data structure
 - [x] Create a bare bones working version.
 - [x] Add logging, argument parsing and validations.
+- [x] Separate parsing and data structure which is evaluated.
+- [ ] Is the design of ops and protocol class (Operations) Pythonic?
 - [ ] Add unit tests.
 - [ ] Data Generator for unit test data
-- [ ] Separate parsing and data structure which is evaluated.
+- [ ] Dynamically build the operations map by importing all modules from folder?
 - [ ] Refactor to module and driver program
 - [ ] Convert to a package
 - [ ] Upload on github for continuous integration